 One of the advantages of the college yearly cycle at most schools is that there are two opportunities each year for a new beginning.
 September (or late August) and January mark the beginnings of new terms or semesters.
 Each new semester is an opportunity to reinvigorate students and an opportunity to make some changes or start with a clean slate.

-Last January, we offered some suggestions for ways in which your college student might approach this fresh start.
-We encourage you to read last year’s post, 9 Ways to Help Your College Student Get a Fresh Start for Second Semester and to share some of the thoughts with your student.
+Previously, we offered some suggestions for ways in which your college student might approach this fresh start.
+We encourage you to read the article, 9 Ways to Help Your College Student Get a Fresh Start for Second Semester and to share some of the thoughts with your student.
 In addition, we’d like to offer here some suggestions of things that your college student can do immediately at the beginning of the new semester to get a head start and to make the most of this new beginning.

 What can my college student do to jump start the new semester?